SHK2805/tv-series-analysis-system-1/README.md

 pip install scrapy
 ```
 * The code for the crawlers is in the folder `utils/crawler/`
+* We use [Jutsu](https://naruto.fandom.com/wiki/Special:BrowseData/Jutsu?limit=250&offset=0&_cat=Jutsu) for classification
+* We open the page using scrapy and extract the `title`, `description` and the `classification` of the jutsu.
+* The extracted data is put into a structured format and saved to a jsonl file.

 ### Steps
 #### Coding steps